trustedanalytics/hbase-java-api-example/README.md

 ## Under the hood
 This is a simple spring boot application.
 Key point of interest here are:

-* extracting HBase configuration information (required for connection; provided by HBase broker)
+* extracting HBase configuration information (required for connection; provided by hbase-broker and kerberos-broker)
+* connect to HBase and authenticate in kerberos
 * using HBase client to perform some admin operations (in our case: getting information on tables)
 * using HBase client to perform some operations on tables (in our case: reading data)